|Venue:||Poliedro de Caracas|

 It seems Freddie was irritated by the audience for some reason, as he's very short (and vulgar) with them throughout the show.
 At the end of the concert he succinctly says, "Let's go home and get fucked.
 Ciao!"
 Clearly there was something on the band's mind this evening besides the music.

 A pro-shot video of the complete show is available, although not in great quality.
 The band played for only 90 minutes.
 A video of the soundcheck also exists, showing the band doing a test run of the beginning of the show.

-The first picture was submitted by Fabio Minero.
-The second picture is likely from this show as well, as a video camera is (barely) visible in front of Brian (thanks to Sikke van der Veen for pointing this out).
+The third picture is likely from this show, as a video camera is (barely) visible in front of Brian (thanks to Sikke van der Veen for pointing this out).